Astromations/Hazy/README.md

 # Hazy

 A translucent theme based on <a href="https://github.com/JulienMaille/spicetify-dynamic-theme">DynamicDefault</a> and <a href="https://github.com/nimsandu/spicetify-bloom">Bloom</a>.
 If you're liking Hazy, please don't forget to ⭐ the project.
+99% of the code was written by ChatGPT.

 ## Preview